ajpgarner/moment/README.md

 ### Moment functions
 The matlab module `mtk` contains the following functions, the names of which should be provided as the first argument to the call to function `mtk(...)`:

+`add_symmetry`: Associate a symmetry group with a context.

 `alphabetic_name`: Converts a numerical index into an alphabetic one.